Skip to main content

 Does this work with PgBouncer in Kubernetes?

-How do I monitor multiple PgBouncer instances?
+How do I monitor multiple databases or PgBouncer instances?

 receivers: